 • Visa renewals: Employee residency visas typically renew every 2–3 years, with associated medical, Emirates ID, and GDRFA fees.

-• End-of-service gratuity: While this is an accruing liability, businesses that have not been provisioning for it face a large cash outflow when employees resign or are terminated.
+• End-of-service gratuity: While this is an accruing liability, businesses that have not been provisioning end-of-service gratuity face a large cash outflow when employees resign or are terminated.

 • Ramadan and Eid periods: Business activity — and therefore cash inflows — often slows during Ramadan.
 Ensure you have sufficient cash reserves to cover fixed costs through this period.

 • Corporate Tax payments: Due 9 months after your financial year end.
-Model this payment into your annual cash forecast well in advance.
+Model this payment into your annual cash forecast well in advance and check whether the deductible expense rules are being applied correctly to your P&L.

 Tip 6: Use Accounting Software to Monitor Cash in Real Time